Glenroe: Cancellation

 Wesley Burrowes in his article for The Irish Times's Arts section on 27 January 2001, discussed the beginnings of Glenroe as a story.
-This started with The Riordans, after which RTÉ asked Burrowes to write a spin-off which became Bracken, and then on to Glenroe where the characters Miley and Dinny Byrne were carried forward to the slightly more urban setting of Glenroe (set in Kilkoole, Wicklow).
+This started with The Riordans, after which RTÉ asked Burrowes to write a spin-off which became Bracken, and then on to Glenroe where the characters Miley and Dinny Byrne were carried forward to the slightly more urban setting of Glenroe (set in Kilcoole, Wicklow).
 Glenroe evolved around Miley and Biddy's love affair, with Miley admiring Biddy for her farming expertise.

 Burrowes articulated the problems around the decline of the series, explaining how both ratings and frequency were both guiding factors in the show's ascent and then demise.
 He drew correlations between Coronation Street and EastEnders, which both competed for frequency and ratings at the BBC, and then explained "the more often a programme appears in a week. the higher its rating goes...
 Glenroe has been left as the only soap in the archipelago struggling along on one slot a week".

 After Burrowes left the crew of Glenroe, he returned to write one New Year's episode, having been asked to do so by Paul Cusack, the show's successive producer.
 He concluded his piece in The Irish Times's Arts section: "let there be no whinging or moaning at the bar for Glenroe, which, for 18 years, gave good neighbours to a generation.
 All who were part of that have cause for pride!"

 The last episode of Glenroe was transmitted on 6 May 2001, attracting an audience of 591,000 viewers.
 Its place in the Sunday evening schedule was taken by On Home Ground, a drama series set at a fictional rural GAA club, which ran for two seasons from September 2001 until May 2003.

 Geraldine Plunkett starred in the first two seasons of The Clinic, which ran for seven seasons also on Sunday nights.
 Actor Mick Lally went on to join the cast of the TG4 drama series Ros na Rún in 2008.

-Mary McEvoy continues to be a proactive campaigner and actor.
+Mary McEvoy has continued to work as an actor and has campaigned on mental health issues.